NickWaterton/iperf3-GUI/README.md

 *The meter.py code was found on the net somewhere and modified by me, so if you recognize it - credit to whoever you are*

 See https://iperf.fr/iperf-servers.php for details of the servers included as defaults.

+## Revision History
+V1.2 - Added Yandex maps service due to impending google requirement for API key (both services now supported) V1.1 - Big re-write with new features, including google maps V1.0 : First release

+*NOTE: You are responsible for complying with all google/Yandex Terms of Service*

 ## Introduction
 This program has the following features: